 They hopped on board the Red Line with one destination in mind: getting to a point where crime on the train is stopped.

 "We understand how to go into a situation and neutralize it.
 Not only that, we have military training.
 I have airborne rangers here.
 I have a Navy Seal," said Andre "Tank" Hart, a volunteer.

 Those teams of unarmed volunteer security officers and martial artists quickly maneuvered from one railcar to the next, making their presence felt.

 Near North robbery: Man hit with bottle, robbed near Chicago station on Red Line, CPD says

 "I wish y'all could be on here every day with us!
 We need y'all everyday!" said CTA rider Dana Carr.

 "Later on, after 6:00 or so, I think it's not that safe," said CTA rider Ellora Shane.
 "I do like the idea...
 We always could use help in the city of Chicago.
 We can always use help."

-The group's efforts come at a time when Chicago estimates violent crime on the CTA is up 17% from last year.
+This effort comes at a time when Chicago estimates violent crime on the system is up 17% from last year.